LB&SCR K class: Construction and use

 The first two examples, numbers 337 and 338, appeared in traffic in September and December 1913, and were thoroughly tested at Brighton motive power depot.
 Modifications were made to the suspension of the pony truck and to the smokebox layout before three further examples (Nos.
 339-341) with slightly larger smokeboxes were built between March and September 1914.
 The design was quickly judged to be successful and a further five were ordered, but due to the difficulties of obtaining materials during World War I they did not appear in traffic until late 1916.
 The last two locomotives were fitted with Billinton's own 'top feed' system which provided a moderate increase in performance and so the remainder of the class was gradually fitted with the equipment as they passed through the workshops.

 The original ten locomotives proved to be extremely useful during the First World War, hauling heavy munitions and military supply trains from the marshalling yard at Three Bridges to Newhaven or Littlehampton harbours.
 Up to sixty supply trains a day were being handled by these two ports.
-Locomotives in the class were capable of hauling trains of up to 1,000 tons at 30-35 mph, but were equally useful when hauling troop trains.
-The railway would have liked to have added to their number, but wartime restrictions on locomotive building prevented this.
+The K class engines could handle trains of 1000 LT at 30-35 mph, but were equally useful when hauling troop trains.
+The railway wanted to construct more, but wartime restrictions on locomotive building prevented this.